Web-Development-101/color-changing-webpage/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us remove bugs
+about: Create a report to help us improve
 title: ''
 labels: ''
-assignees: ''
+assignees: yasharth1

 ---